 - take 1000 mg of this vitamin C

-- take these cod liver oil supplements for vitamin D (carefully research your cod liver oil supplement because not all are safe and effective)
+- take vitamin D (carefully research your supplements because some are more effective)

 I also use these zinc lozenges throughout the day if I’m starting to feel sick.
 (Read HERE how scientists think zinc lozenges affect viruses.)

 Do a “Brain Dump’.